Is Teeth Whitening Safe for your Teeth?May 8, 2017

 Tooth whitening doesn’t work for everyone.
 If you have dental restorations, such as dental implants, porcelain veneers, cosmetic bonding, tooth colored fillings or any other type of dental restorations, no amount of whitening will brighten your teeth.
 If you have intrinsic or interior stains caused from Tetracycline use or too much fluoride as a child, talk to Ocean Front Dental about other cosmetic dental procedures for a whiter, brighter smile.

-If you would like more information regarding tooth whitening or any other cosmetic dental procedure, call or click and schedule an appointment with Ocean Front Dental today.Back to the Blog
+If you would like more information regarding tooth whitening or any other cosmetic dental procedure, call us or schedule an appointment with Ocean Front Dental today.Back to the Blog